inovex/justcause/README.md

 Since it is possible to evaluate a dataset on different sizes of training etc. we will later add identifiers to the dataset name like `IHDP-1k` for methods trained on 1000 instances of IHDP.

+# Notes no DataProviders
+ - Files are in np.array format when they are retrieved from the DataProvider